MichaelUray/muTimer/README.md

 # Functions #

-## Timer On/Off ##
+## Delay On/Off ##

 ### delayOnOff() ##
 On and off delay.\
+Combines delayOn() and delayOff() in one function.\
-Starts the timer if the bool 'input' gets set and it returns true when the 'on' timer given by 'delayTimeSwitchOn' in msec is elapsed.\
+Starts the delay if the bool 'input' gets set and it returns true when the 'on' time given by 'delayTimeSwitchOn' in msec is elapsed.\
-If the output is already set and you clear the 'input', then it starts the 'off' timer and it returns false when the time given by 'delayOfTime' in msec is elapsed.
+If the output is already set and you clear the 'input', then it starts the 'off' delay and it returns false when the time given by 'delayOfTime' in msec is elapsed.
 ```cpp
 bool delayOnOff(bool input, uint32_t delayTimeSwitchOn, uint32_t delayTimeSwitchOff);